mutanyi/foundation-maker/README.md

 The app created by make:social-app will have a splash page with a uri of ‘/’, a logged in user dash at ‘/home,’ and an admin dash for admin users at ‘/admin.’

-Currently, when you make a foundation, it formats to the frontend page by default.
-If you want views that work with the social app backend, then you need to specify backend as the second argument  Otherwise, to convert a view to a backend view, you can add the following two divs to the view:
+Currently, when you make a foundation, it formats to the fullpage page by default.
+If you want views that work with the social app backend, then you need to specify leftnav as the second argument  Otherwise, to convert a view to a backend view, you can add the following two divs to the view:

 ```